NeuroTechX/learn.neurotechedu.com/README.md

     /template.md
 ```

-1. Rename the file to your liking, but make sure it ends in `.md` [markdown format] and that no other file in the folder has the name you wish to use.
+1. Make a copy of `template.md` AND rename it to your liking.
+It has to go in the `/pages` folder
 2. Change the file’s title, teaser and permalink.
 Make sure to keep the same formatting.

 3. The page starts below the masthead markdown code, we have included examples of the code there.
 You can see what it looks like once rendered by jekyll by going to http://learn.neurotechedu.com/template/
-4. DO NOT modify any HTML, simply add your markdown code inside
+4. Add your markdown code inside the given HTML tags.
+If you want to change some HTML, that's fine with us but please don't add any styles to the .scss files.
+The HTML conventions come from out theme's use of the Foundation framework.
 5. If you want to include images, add them to 'http://learn.neurotechedu.com/images/'
-6. Once done push a commit that will be reviewed by one of our websmaster.
-Once approved
+6. Once done, push a commit that will be reviewed by one of our websmaster.
+You can do local serve previews with `jekyll serve`

 ### Notes

 1. Please don't add any styling to the scss files.
+If you want to stylize your page more, inline `<span>` or `style=""` tags are fine.
-2. The there we use used the Foundation framework, that's where the naming conventions for our classes come from.
+2. The theme we use used the Foundation framework, that's where the naming conventions for our classes come from.